Jeoyyyy/Walking_data_analysis/README.md

 ## Expected output:
 * The source files should print out the result of walking pace, walking speed, and stats test summary
-* They also should save some figures in the current directory and .csv file containing the calculated data result into the dataset directory
+* They also should create some figures in the current directory and .csv file containing the calculated data result into the dataset directory